Shopify/shopify-css-import/README.md

-Adding CSS @import to Shopify theme development
+Adding CSS @import to theme development
 =====================

 This guide will allow you to define your own folder structure for your stylesheets while building Shopify themes.